psychotimmy/UK101-BASIC/README.md

 7. Hundred.bas - The 100 door problem.
 Work out which doors will be open after inverting their status (i.e. closed/open) after 100 passes, where on the first pass all doors are visited, then every second door, then every third door and so on.
 (Original monitor)

+8. Lepassetemps.bas - Le passe temps (Connect 4 type game).
+Original monitor (change BASIC line 20 to use CEGMON).
+Written by A. Knight and published in Practical Electronics magazine, July 1980.